muskangotnochill/Portfolio-Project/README.md

+##This Project includes Assignment 1 and Assigment 2 as well.
 # Web Dev I — Lab 3: Responsive Personal Portfolio Website

 This project is a **fully responsive one-page portfolio website** built as part of **Lab 3** for the Web Development course.
 It demonstrates modern CSS techniques including **Flexbox**, **Grid**, **media queries**, **animations**, **hover effects**, and **accessible navigation** structures.